 Netted Chain Fern For Sale Affordable, Grower Direct Prices At Tennessee Wholesale

 Netted Chain Fern-Woodwardia Areolata is a fern that multiplies in soils that are moist and organically rich.
 It will grow in full shade to part shade and will do well in the average garden soil but prefers acidic soil.

 The colony-forming fern has waxy green leaves and bronze colored fiddleheads.
 Each fern plant stands about 2 feet tall, and each fern frond is approximately 4 to 8 inches long.
 Fertile fronds, which are broad-leaf, look very different from sterile fronds, which are very thin.
 The plant is compact and maintains a neat look and is well-behaved in the garden, spreading via slender rhizomes.

 The plant has both sterile and fertile fronds.
 The sterile frond has raised veins which form a net-like pattern.
 The fertile fronds, which appear in summer, have the same characteristics but are not as wide.
-In fact, the name “chain fern” refers to this net-like pattern.
-Additional characteristics include a somewhat scaly underside and a leaf stalk that has a red-brown lower section.
-The plant forms new plants from its rhizome or the spores that grow on the underside of its leaves.
+The name “chain fern” refers to this net-like pattern.
+Additional features include a somewhat rough underside and a leaf stalk that has a red-brown lower section.
+The plant forms new plants from its rhizome or the spores that grow on the bottom of its leaves.
 The colony spreads slowly and is easy to control.
 Grow them as a ground cover in wet, shady areas or plant them under large trees.
 If you’re looking to add plants next to a pond or stream, these netted chain ferns are a good choice.
-They’re also excellent plants if you need to add a touch of rich, green color to your property.
+They’re also rare plants if you need to add a touch of vibrant, green color to your property.
 Landscapers can consider mixing netted chain ferns with other ferns.
 In its natural habitat, you’ll find them near streams, rivers, or in forests with acidic soils.